-This fifth chapter covers reading an analog clock to whole hours and to half hours and some basics of time and the calendar.
+The fifth chapter covers reading an analog clock to whole hours and to half hours, and some basics of time and the calendar.

-The main goal of this chapter is to learn to tell time to the whole and half hours using an analog clock.
 In the first lesson we use an analog clock that only has the hour hand.
-We omit the minute hand for a reason: this way the child can concentrate on the hour hand only and learning to tell whole and half hours becomes much easier.
+We omit the minute hand for a reason: this way the child can concentrate on the hour hand only, and learning to tell whole and half hours becomes much easier.
 We also practice telling what time it is one hour or a half-hour later than a given time.

-The next lesson talks about minutes.
-The main focus in this lesson is to learn that one hour is 60 minutes, that a half-hour is 30 minutes, and how the phrases "o'clock" and "half past" relate to the hours and minutes.
+The next lesson focuses on minutes.
+The aim of this lesson is to learn that one hour is 60 minutes, that a half-hour is 30 minutes, and how the phrases "o'clock" and "half past" relate to the hours and minutes.
 For example, the child is to learn that "half past eight" is written 8:30, and the "30" part is the number of minutes, so half an hour is just 30 minutes.

-This lesson also has a few exercises about reading the clock to five-minute intervals using a special clock that includes the numbers for the minute hand; however, these can be skipped because the student will get a lot of practice reading the clock to the nearest five minutes in second grade.
+This lesson also includes a few exercises about reading the clock to five-minute intervals using a special clock that includes the numbers for the minute hand; however, these can be skipped if desired, because in second grade, the student will get a lot of practice reading the clock to the nearest five minutes.